 ABV partners with a range of government, corporate and not-for-profit organisations to collaborate and effectively deliver agreed solutions.
-ABV partners with Scope Global (formerly Austraining International) to deliver the Australian Volunteers for International Development (AVID) Program, funded by the Australian Government through the Department of Foreign Affairs and Trade.
+ABV partners with Scope Global and Australian Volunteers International (AVI) to deliver the Australian Volunteers for International Development (AVID) Program, funded by the Australian Government through the Department of Foreign Affairs and Trade.